Doji-Technologies/windows-installer-for-unity-docs/docs/html/_sources/index.rst.txt

 Does my application need an installer?
 --------------------------------------

     The truth is, most traditional Unity applications won't need one.
-For gaming applications, you will probably end up uploading to a store like Steam, which already handles packaging and distribution.
+For gaming applications, you will probably end up uploading to a platform like Steam or itch.io anyway.
+Those already handle packaging and distribution for you.

     Having an installer is mostly useful for enterprise applications, which are nowadays increasingly created with Unity.